 The windfarm will involve a total investment of approximately EUR28 million.
 Approximately 40% of this, EUR 10.4 million, will contribute to the Irish economy and, where possible, to as many local contractors as possible.
 The windfarm has already given substantial work to both local and County Donegal contractors and professional experts.
 Rates; under ongoing Country wide rates evaluation, Gweedore Wind farm can expect to pay over EUR300,000 in annual rates.
 With an expected lifespan of 25 years that will be a contribution of EUR7.5 million.
 Jobs: Local company Barr na Gaoithe will be doing the technical management of the windfarm and is expected to increase their staff numbers due to the increased demands to operate in the new wholesale electricity market, known as I-SEM.

-In line with new Best Practice Guidelines adopted by IWEA ( Irish Wind Energy Association), Gweedore Wind Farm will be contributing in excess of EUR30,000 annually for local community benefit.
-Along with the current contribution from the old windfarm, this will represent an investment of over EUR40,000 per annum.
+In line with new Best Practice Guidelines adopted by IWEA ( Irish Wind Energy Association), Gweedore Wind Farm will be contributing in excess of EUR20,000 annually for local community benefit.
+Along with the current contribution from the old windfarm, this will represent an investment of between EUR25,000-30,000 per annum.
 It is envisaged that the windfarm directors will engage more directly with the local community to reach agreement on how the money should best be spent.